Railway coupling conversion: Europe

 The European network has traditionally been formed of many independent national railway networks with buffer and chain used near universally to allow the interchange of rolling stock.
 The European Union Technical Specifications for Interoperability (TSIs) for high-speed passenger rolling stock mandate the use of Scharfenberg Type 10-compatible couplings.
 The Type 10 includes "horns" to aid coupling on curves and include a function to provide standardised automatic air-brake connections; the coupling horn is often visible poking out at the front of the nose of high-speed trains.

 For European freight, the TSIs mandate buffer and chain couplings at specified heights.
 The European system links to the former Soviet Russian-gauge network, where SA3 automatic couplers are used.
 Some research has been undertaken to choose an automatic freight coupler compatible with the Soviet one, but owing to widescale replacement cost, no action has been taken to implement the conversion, except for some trial installations.
 In many heavy-haul applications, such as for coal and iron ore, either US AAR-type couplers or Soviet SA-3 couplers are used.
 Conversion is made harder to justify because the existing buffer and chain coupling is almost universal.

 Meanwhile, drawgear of new rolling stock is being built at a height suitable for conversion.
 The proposed European C-AKv freight coupler is compatible with the SA3 coupler but adds integrated air and electrical connections.
 This standard would need to be revised to allow for the unforeseen development of electronically controlled pneumatic brakes.

 In Germany all freight wagon have been built with a UIC automatic coupler option since 1976.
 This mounting option can be used to deploy the C-Akv coupler when a conversion is implemented.
 A further advantage in such a scenario is, that the C-Akv coupler can also function like the hook and air connectors for a hook-and-chain coupler, ad long as the vehicle with the C-Akv coupler still has buffers.

 Soviet Union and successor states

 Russian Empire and later Soviet Union used buffer and chain couplings, albeit with possibly wider centres for the buffers, until conversion to automatic SA3 couplers.
-The SA3 coupler was invented in 1932, based on a British invention from 1916.
+The SA3 coupler was introduced in 1932, based on a British invention from 1916.
 Some wagons were equipped with SA-3 couplers in the 1930s (they could be coupled with chain coupling), but all cars received automatic couplers in 1957.